220296006/Amazon-Cloud-Pratictioner/Module 4 - Networking/Connectivity to AWS.md

 ![Alt text](LM5hmSrcCrDz84RE_WE71CA369xcdceJ2.png)

-uppose that AnyCompany’s application is running on several Amazon EC2 instances.
+Suppose that AnyCompany’s application is running on several Amazon EC2 instances.
 These instances are in an Auto Scaling group that attaches to an Application Load Balancer.

 1. A customer requests data from the application by going to AnyCompany’s website.